Each semester, the ADJust Lab evaluates a need for Research Assistants. There are three ways to become involved as an RA:

 CURRENT UNDERGRADUATE RESEARCH ASSISTANTS

-Rebecca Flynn - Rebecca is a junior at Michigan State University, double majoring in Psychology and Criminal Justice, and minoring in cognitive science.
-After graduation, Rebecca plans to continue conducting research while getting a Ph.D in clinical psychology.
-Rebecca’s ultimate goal is to own practice
+Kaylie Williams - Kaylie is a senior at Michigan State University, majoring in Psychology with minors in Cognitive Science and Health Promotion.
+After graduation, Kaylie plans to continue conducting research while getting a Ph.D in clinical psychology.
+Her ultimate goal is to become a forensic psychologist and work for the FBI.

 RESEARCH ASSISTANT ALUMNI